AILab-CVC/UniRepLKNet/README.md

 ## Universal perception on audio, video, point cloud, and time-series tasks

-For detailed documetation, please refer to these documents as follows:
+For detailed documentation, please refer to these documents as follows:

 * Audio for [Audio DOC](/Audio/README.md)
 * Point Cloud [Point Cloud DOC](/Point/README.md)